 Either degree can give you a competitive advantage as you begin your career.
 As Tom Robinson, head of B-school accreditation body AACSB has pointed out, “Over the past five years, the job market has tightened and a Master’s in Finance is a way to show you’re better than the next candidate.”

-Indeed, graduates from some of the top MiF programs command average salaries between $84,180 and $117,395 three years after graduation.
+Indeed, graduates from some of the top MiF programs command average salaries of up to $150,000 three years after graduation.

 Whether it’s an in-depth view of finance or general management you gain from a Master’s degree, you can put your learning into practice right away as you start your career.
 Compared with the MBA, these more compact degrees demand less time and money, and make an impact earlier in your life.